Permethrin

 • Rarely: Overdosing in dogs, especially in small breeds or puppies

-In dogs, poisonings are less common and primarily occur with overdosing or in animals with pre-existing conditions.
-The LD50 (median lethal dose) for permethrin applied to the skin in cats is approximately 100 mg/kg body weight, while dogs can tolerate significantly higher doses.
+In dogs, poisonings are rarer and mainly occur with overdose or in animals with pre-existing conditions.
+The LD50 (lethal dose 50) for permethrin applied to the skin in cats is approximately 100 mg/kg body weight, while dogs can tolerate significantly higher doses.

-The active ingredient is primarily absorbed dermally (through the skin), but can also be ingested orally by licking or inhaled as aerosols.
-After dermal application, permethrin is absorbed within a few hours and distributed throughout the body, where it preferentially accumulates in fatty tissue and the nervous system due to its lipophilicity.
+Absorption of the active substance occurs primarily dermally (via the skin), but can also happen orally through licking or inhalation of aerosols.
+After dermal application, permethrin is absorbed within a few hours and distributed throughout the body, where, due to its lipophilicity, it preferentially accumulates in fatty tissue and the nervous system.

 Mechanism of action

-Permethrin leads to an intensification of excitation transmission at the nerve cell junctions (synapses) through various pathways.
+Permethrin intensifies excitatory neurotransmission at the nerve cell junctions (synapses) through various pathways.

-The occurrence of symptoms in cats depends on the contact and absorption of permethrin.
+The onset of symptoms in cats depends on the contact and absorption of permethrin.

 When accidentally applied to the skin of cats, it can take hours to several days for symptoms to appear.